Edward Roberts (Canadian politician): Lieutenant governor

 Roberts was appointed lieutenant governor of Newfoundland and Labrador in November 2002 by governor general Adrienne Clarkson, on the advice of prime minister Jean Chrétien.
 During his tenure, he made Government House more accessible to the public and permitted media access.
 He also oversaw the inaugural installation of members of the Order of Newfoundland and Labrador through his appointment as Chancellor of the order.
 He became Honorary Chief of the Royal Newfoundland Constabulary in February 2003, and Honorary Colonel of the Royal Newfoundland Regiment in September that year.
 His term as lieutenant governor was due to expire in 2007, but he was asked by prime minister Stephen Harper in September 2007 to remain in his post for four more months.
 Roberts' term concluded on February 4, 2008, and he was succeeded by John Crosbie.

 Awards and honours

 Roberts was appointed a member of the Order of Canada in May 2009 and invested eleven months later in April 2010.
 This was in recognition of "his contributions as a former cabinet minister and lieutenant governor of the province of Newfoundland and Labrador".
 He was granted an honorary Doctor of Law by Memorial University of Newfoundland in 2003.

 Personal life

 Roberts was married to Eve Roberts, who was also a lawyer, until his death on January 14, 2022, at their home in the St. John's area, aged 81.
-They had two daughters, Catherine and Caroline.
+Edward had four daughters, Catherine, Caroline, Jessica and Alison.